Blaisorblade/pdbp.github.io/index.md

 Think of

- - Functions as *expression templates* with, to be filled in, *unknown parts* (its arguments).
+ - Functions as *expression templates* with, to be filled in, *unknown parts* (its parameters).
- - Programs as *computation templatess* with a, to be filled in, *unknown part* (its argument).
+ - Programs as *computation templates* with a, to be filled in, *unknown part* (its parameter).

 [AppendixFunctionsAndExpressions](#appendixfunctionsandexpressions) has demo code that compares
- - pointful expression oriented and function application (argument binding) based programming, with
+ - pointful, expression oriented, and function application (argument binding) based programming, with
- - pointfree function oriented and function composition based programming.
+ - pointfree, function oriented, and function composition based programming.

 #### **About descriptions (for those who are a bit impatient)**